iann0036/tf-cfn-provider/docs/providers/openstack/VpnaasIpsecPolicyV2.md

 `TransformProtocol` - (Optional) The transform protocol.
 Valid values are ESP, AH and AH-ESP.
 Changing this updates the existing policy.
 Default is ESP.

 `Lifetime` - (Optional) The lifetime of the security association.
-Consists of Unit and Value. - `unit` - (Optional) The units for the lifetime of the security association.
+Consists of Unit and Value. - `Unit` - (Optional) The units for the lifetime of the security association.
 Can be either seconds or kilobytes.
+Default is seconds. - `Value` - (Optional) The value for the lifetime of the security association.
+Must be a positive integer.
+Default is 3600.

-Default is seconds. - `value` - (Optional) The value for the lifetime of the security association.
+`Unit` - (Optional) The units for the lifetime of the security association.
+Can be either seconds or kilobytes.
+Default is seconds. - `Value` - (Optional) The value for the lifetime of the security association.
+Must be a positive integer.
+Default is 3600.

+`Value` - (Optional) The value for the lifetime of the security association.
 Must be a positive integer.
 Default is 3600.

 `ValueSpecs` - (Optional) Map of additional options.